More than 15,500 students admitted to DU colleges in round 2 of seat allocation | Education

 - India

-More than 15,500 students have been admitted across Delhi University colleges in the second round of seat allocation, Registrar Vikas Gupta said on Friday.
+More than 15,500 students have been admitted in undergraduate courses across Delhi University colleges in the second round of seat allocation, Registrar Vikas Gupta said Friday.

 The university has also informed the students on its website about the number of vacant seats after the first two rounds of seat allocation.

+In Shyam Lal College, 25 general category seats in BSc Physical Science with Chemistry are vacant.
+The list of vacant seats issued by the university after CSAS round one showed only four vacant seats.
+This increase in vacant seats indicates the upgradation of seats of some students to the college and courses of their higher preferences.

+In the same college's B.Sc (Prog.)
+Physical Science with Computer Science, 12 seats in the general category are vacant.

-The university will offer a window from November 5 to 7 for mid-entry for fresh applicants and an option for upgrading for the candidates already admitted.
+Delhi University will offer a window from November 5 to 7 for mid-entry for fresh applicants and an option to candidates for upgrading for candidates.

 ''Through the provision of mid-entry, the candidates who either failed to apply to CSAS phase I or could not complete phase II will be able to participate in the third round of CSAS,'' the registrar said in a statement.